Matanyahu Englman: International cooperation

 At a conference of the Organization of Latin American Caribbean Supreme Audit Institutions (OLACEFS) and EUROSAI in July 2024, attended by 70 countries from Latin America and Europe, Englman spoke about the role of auditors in helping countries ready for climate change.
 On this occasion, he signed a cooperation and information-sharing agreement with the Mexican state auditor, after signing a similar agreement with Brazil in 2022.

 In September 2024, as the guest of honor at an event marking the 160th anniversary of the Romanian Court of Accounts, Englman described the role of state audit institutions as being “the voice for the voiceless.”
 He met with the Romanian president and prime minister, as well as state comptrollers from around the world, and emphasized the importance of promoting transparency and accountability.

+In 2025, Englman signed a landmark MoU with the Supreme Audit Institution of Paraguay headed by Camilo Aldana to promote knowledge-sharing and strengthen public sector auditing frameworks.

+In June 2026, Englman and his team visited the Office of the Comptroller and Auditor General of India.
+The meeting with K Sanjay Murthy ended with the signing of an MoU for enhanced cooperation in public sector auditing and plans for bilateral seminars in India and Israel.